cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

 - ID: JSONArray, the first element is the ID and the second the IRI.
 - Result : The retrieved data.
 Composed of three element, in order:
     - A JSONArray of the literals and IRIs of the agent-created instances.
     - A boolean of whether the asset has a related timeseries in the KG.
-Uses the BMS endpoint for as default for this purpose.
+Uses the BMS endpoint as default for this purpose.
-    - Confirmation command is success.
+    - Confirmation command succeed.
 Example:
 - Request
 ```